harviton-git/flatxpo-fe/README.md

 # flatxpo-fe
-flatxpo is a project showcase app written in React/Redux
+flatxpo-fe is a frontend project showcase app written in React/Redux